netdata/netdata/README.md

 NEW: **Netdata and LOGS !** 🥳</br>

-Check the [SystemD-Journal Plugin of Netdata](https://github.com/netdata/netdata/tree/master/collectors/systemd-journal.plugin), that allows you to view, explore, analyze and query SystemD-Journal logs!
+Check the [systemd-journal plugin of Netdata](https://github.com/netdata/netdata/tree/master/collectors/systemd-journal.plugin), that allows you to view, explore, analyze and query `systemd` journal logs!
 The plugin is available from Oct 3, 2023 to nightly channel users.

 ![image](https://github.com/netdata/netdata/assets/2662304/691b7470-ec56-430c-8b81-0c9e49012679)